-The first law of thermodynamics states that: "The total energy of an isolated system is neither created nor destroyed, the amount of energy remains constant.”
+The first law of thermodynamics states: "The total energy of an isolated system is neither created nor destroyed, the amount of energy remains constant.”
 Energy is transformed from one form to another.

-Although the definition seems very technical and difficult to understand, there are numerous everyday examples that apply this thermodynamic principle.
+Although the definition seems very technical and challenging to understand, numerous everyday examples apply this thermodynamic principle.

 We will use three examples:

-A boy who throws a ball in the air.
+A boy who throws up a ball in the air.

-Conservation of energy in a balloon thrown into the air
+Law of Conservation of Energy in a Balloon Thrown into the Air

 Two types of energy are involved in this example: kinetic and potential.

-A boy throws a ball into the air, the ball experiences several energies transformations.
+When a boy throws a ball into the air, the ball experiences several energies transformations.

-The moment the ball leaves your hands it has speed, therefore it has kinetic energy.
-It has not yet gained height, therefore it has no potential energy.
+When the ball leaves the boy's hands, it has speed (kinetic energy).
+It has not yet gained height; therefore, it has no potential energy.

-As he climbs he loses speed and gains height.
-It loses kinetic energy and gains potential energy.
+As the ball gains height, it loses kinetic energy and gains potential energy.

 When it reaches the highest point, it only has potential energy.

-Finally it goes down again and the energies are reversed again.
+Finally, it goes down again, and the energies are also reversed.

 Let's analyze how energy is transformed into a steam locomotive.
 We consider the locomotive as a thermodynamic system.

-Initially all the internal energy of the system is internal energy of the fuel.
-Charcoal.
+Initially, all the internal energy of the system is the internal energy of the fuel.

 All of this amount of heat is used to generate steam and power the engine's pistons.
 At this time, it is converted into mechanical energy.

-In our example the locomotive is not an isolated system.
+In our example, the locomotive is not an isolated system.
 Therefore there is heat exchange with the outside.
-In a steam locomotive there are many losses for example:
+In a steam locomotive there are many losses, for instance:

 The smoke from combustion and the hot steam that escapes.